Justino11247/Employee-Tracker/README.md

 - Set up the PostgreSQL database:

+  - Open Integrated Terminal from the DB folder.
   - Input `psql -U postgres` to open PostgreSQL command line interface, input password if needed.
-  - Set up database by inserting schema.sql and seeds.sql files using `\i schema.sql`
+  - Set up database by inserting schema.sql and seeds.sql files using `\i db/schema.sql`
-  - Then input `\i seeds.sql`
+  - Then input `\i db/seeds.sql`
   -After this, your database should be correctly set up.

 - User may need to fill in their own postgres password in the `connection.js` file if applicable.